Woody Woodpecker Racing (GBC video game): Development and release

-On December 16, 1999, Universal Studios and Konami announced a global strategic alliance that would allow Konami to distribute and market video games produced and developed by Universal Interactive Studios based on Universal Studios franchises, including Woody Woodpecker.
+In December 1999, Universal Studios and Konami announced a global strategic alliance that would allow Konami to distribute and market video games produced and developed by Universal Interactive Studios based on Universal Studios franchises, including Woody Woodpecker.
 Konami developed the Game Boy Color version of Woody Woodpecker Racing, with Tadaaki Tsunashima as director and Yutaka Haruki as producer.
 Tatsuto Yabe and Yoko Suzuki designed the game while the programming team consisted of Tsunashima, Ken Kudo, Akihiro Yamane and Masashi Endo.
 The audio was created by Junichiro Kaneda.
 The game was released in North America on December 12, 2000.